9 PR Tips from WIRED Magazine’s Pitching Guide

 How to pitch pro tip:

-Be sure to incorporate what makes you work newsworthy early in your pitch email and wherever possible be sure to include this info in your pitch subject line.
+Incorporate what makes you work newsworthy early in your pitch email and wherever possible include this info in your pitch subject line.

 3. Understand a publications’ point of view.

-Every publication has a point of view that establishes their unique voice.
-Here, WIRED is establishing three variables that comprise their POV: technology, science, and innovation.
+Every publication has a POV that establishes their unique voice.
+Here, WIRED tells us their POV is: technology, science, and innovation.

-To determine the POV for any publication, make note of the three or four key variables that run through all the articles in a publication you are looking to pitch.
-This will help you determine if your story is a good fit for the publication you want to pitch.
+To determine the POV of a publication, make note of the three or four key variables that run through several articles.
+This will help you determine if your story is a good fit for the out you want to pitch.

-As you are doing this work make note of the types of images and graphics that are included in the articles.
-This will give you a better if you already have the right images of your work to pitch or if you need to set up a photoshoot before reaching out to editors.
+As you are doing this work, note of the types of images and graphics included in the articles.
+Then you’ll know if you already have the right images of your work or if you need to set up a photoshoot before reaching out to editors.

 Screenshot from how to pitch WIRED, the Magazine’s official Pitching Guide.
 This image includes information about how long a pitch should be and what the difference between print and digital articles is.
 This section includes wired magazine target a…